chromium/chromium/android_webview/docs/developer-ui.md

 Restart your app, kill it, and restart it a second time.
 Your app should be running with the latest WebView variations seed.

+Downloading new seeds requires the device to be charging.
+To bypass this, enable the flag: `finch-seed-no-charging-requirement`

 ### Adding your flags and features to the UI

 If you're intending to launch a feature in WebView or start a field trial (AKA